 “It’s important to look out for mental health issues in mothers during this challenging time, and seek the support of qualified medical professionals if the mother appears to be struggling”.

 Is A Lack Of Support In Motherhood The Real Issue?

 As a mama who has been through the newborn, toddler, and childhood years, and who is also a parent educator, I strongly suspect our overall lack of support for mothers might be the biggest culprit in this ‘stress epidemic’.

 Sure, motherhood has always had its challenges.
 However, in past generations, mothers tended to have more support.
 Few mothers were expected to be back at work within weeks of giving birth, while also managing to exclusively breastfeed and then feed their babies only organic, homemade baby food.

 They weren’t subjected to the same societal pressures as we are today.
-Of course there were judgements and unsolicited advice, but no mother was judged by hundreds, thousands or even millions as a result of making a comment.
+Of course, there were judgments and unsolicited advice, but no mother was judged by hundreds, thousands, or even millions as a result of making a comment.
 Now, it’s a regular occurrence for a mama to be condemned by a million strangers online.